Looking for the best Trastevere restaurants?

 La Gattabuia is one of the Trastevere restaurants that I would call a bit off the beaten path.
 It's on the quiet side of Trastevere, on a quiet street.

-I love this fairly no-frills restaurant smack in the busy part of Trastevere, because they always keep it real.
-It may feel touristy, since it's right in the middle of the tourist path through Trastevere, but if you are looking for simple Roman fare, you will find it here.
+As it's in the middle of the tourist path through Trastevere, it can feel a bit touristy, but if you are looking for simple Roman dishes, you will find them here for sure.

-Da Carlone is one of the more old-fashioned Trastevere restaurants.
-The ambiance is warm and convivial, the service is brisk but friendly, and the portions are pretty huge.
-I suggest sharing.
+The ambiance is warm and convivial, the service is brisk but friendly, and the portions are pretty huge, so definitely order some plates to share.
+Da Carlone also has a nice outdoor seating area.

-When you walk in, you feel the history of the place, and know you've arrived someplace special.
-(I really love all the garlic hanging from the rafters!)
+Walking into Checco, you really feel the history of the place, and know you've arrived someplace special.

 I get a lot of requests for: